 (actually launch) of the Mayflower for the New World.

-The Ambassador hails the project in a special article written for today’s Western Morning News as an example of Britain and America working together to push the boundaries of science and build trading links.
+The Ambassador hailed the project in a special article written for the Western Morning News as an example of Britain and America working together to push the boundaries of science and build trading links.

 sun, but also (rather confusingly) has a diesel

 engine onboard and a sizable fuel tank, but very few solar panels.
 Hence, it

 may be that it is the onboard marine sensors and navigation equipment

 that is solar powered, rather than being energy autonomous in propulsion

 terms.
 This may be different from the (100 foot) specification from the

 original Crowdfunder, but then they had set themselves a serious